 Music streaming services let you play new songs or allow you to make your own setlists.

-But like video streaming services, the cost of music services can add up if you aren’t paying attention.
-You may also forget that you’re paying for multiple services, or not realize you have access to other streaming music.
+However, like video streaming services, the cost of music services can add up if you aren't paying attention.
+You may also forget that you're paying for multiple services, or you may not realize you have access to other streaming music.

-For example, a great Amazon hack for Prime members is to listen to streaming music with Amazon Music, which is included in your membership.
+For example, a genius Amazon hack for Prime members is to listen to streaming music with Amazon Music, which is included in your membership.

 Subscription boxes

-But all these boxes can add up each month, and it’s harder to control costs or cancel monthly mailings when you already have the bills on autopay.
+However, all of these boxes can add up each month.
+Plus, it's harder to control costs or cancel monthly mailings when you already have the bills on autopay.

 Cell phone

-Dropping an unlimited cell phone plan and paying for only what you use each month can be a good idea.
+Dropping an unlimited cell phone plan for one catered to what you actually need each month sounds like a good idea.
+However, budgeting for a fluctuating monthly bill set to autopay could create added financial stress.

 Bills you don't pay in full